bagasadiwaskita/wc-22-analysis/README.md

 ## Data Pre-processing

 There are many tables in the World Cup Dataset.
 To make it easier to analyse, I will join all data used for analysis in 1 table.
-The tool I used on this step is ***MySQL Workspace*** in ***[sqliteonline.com](https://sqliteonline.com/)*** and ***Python*** in ***Jupyter Notebook***.
+The tool I used on this step is ***MySQL/MariaDB Workspace*** in ***[sqliteonline.com](https://sqliteonline.com/)*** and ***Python*** in ***Jupyter Notebook***.

 ### 1. FIFA Ranking

 FIFA Ranking (in this context is FIFA Men's World Ranking) is a ranking system by FIFA for men's national teams in association football.
 The national teams of the men's member nations of FIFA are ranked based on their game result with the most successful teams being ranked highest.

-Table that contains FIFA Ranking values is *[2022_world_cup_groups.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/4ed12b5e4bcb603c9e448a49eaf9221c535e38c0/World%20Cup%20Dataset%20(Original)/2022_world_cup_groups.csv)*.
+Table that contains FIFA Ranking values is *[2022_world_cup_groups.csv](https://github.com/bagasadiwaskita/wc22-analysis/blob/46eab7adc5e68c4a98e893f536a474111199b30c/World%20Cup%20Dataset%20(Original)/2022_world_cup_groups.csv)*.
 I rename the table into *wc22_groups.csv* to simplify the name.
 Other than that, no changes needed.
-I used SQL on this step since it is pretty straghtforward.
+I used SQL on this step.
 ```
 SELECT * FROM wc22_groups;
 ```
-The result of this step is *[wc22_groups.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/ffdc2b1032c40c2deb6c66c9c13b6ec0f2418ee0/Pre-processing/wc22_groups.csv)*.
+The result of this step is *[wc22_groups.csv](https://github.com/bagasadiwaskita/wc22-analysis/blob/46eab7adc5e68c4a98e893f536a474111199b30c/Pre-processing/wc22_groups.csv)*.

 ### 2. Squads

 There are a lot of information in team squad's data, such as player's name, position he plays, age, etc. In this step, I will get information about team's *average of player's age, caps, goals, and goals per caps*.

-Table that contains squads details is *[2022_world_cup_squads.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/4ed12b5e4bcb603c9e448a49eaf9221c535e38c0/World%20Cup%20Dataset%20(Original)/2022_world_cup_squads.csv)*.
+Table that contains squads details is *[2022_world_cup_squads.csv](https://github.com/bagasadiwaskita/wc22-analysis/blob/46eab7adc5e68c4a98e893f536a474111199b30c/World%20Cup%20Dataset%20(Original)/2022_world_cup_squads.csv)*.
 I rename the table into *wc22_squads.csv* to simplify the name.
 To get the data I needed, I have to create SQL query that show the table of all participated teams with their values of average of age, caps, goals, and goals per caps.
 ```
 -- I will use round 4 decimal
 SELECT DISTINCT Team,